Gavarnie-Lacs de Barroude

 Then, to change things up again, I didn’t actually dive right back down, there was some traversing with a bit of up and down to go over one more pass and wind around to the Lacs de Barroude.

-The Lacs de Barroude are a popular attraction, so there were many day hikers around the last hit of my day.
+The Lacs de Barroude are a popular attraction, so there were many day hikers around the last half of my day.
 The guidebook says camping at the lakes are “magical.”
 I can’t pass that up after more of the Harry Potter and the Sacred Text podcast today, so I stopped when I arrived at 5:15pm.
 Sadly, I could not get photos to properly show the lakes before the sun went behind the mountains.
 The lakes were green when the sun was on them, and once the sun got behind the mountains, the reflection of the mountains on the water was cool.

 Maybe I picked the wrong angle or side of the lake to view the magical aspect.
 I do think the morning light could be cool, but I’ll probably leave before the sun gets high enough to hit it.